lukensmall/pkg_ping/README.md

 -V will stop all output except error messages.
 It overrides all -v instances; useful if run inside of a daemon.

-pkg_ping will shorten the timeout period to the download time of the fastest previos mirror throughout execution if no -v or if -V is used, so if you want the fastest results, use either no -v or use -V
+pkg_ping will shorten the timeout period to the download time of the fastest previous mirror throughout execution if no -v or if -V is used, so if you want the fastest results, use either no -v or use -V

 cc pkg_ping.c -o pkg_ping